 icon

-Today, let's talk about light sensitivity and how we might be able to help - if you're the type to skip to the end, we recommend using only incandescent or (Chromalux® brand) halogen light bulbs if light sensitivity is a problem for you.
+If you're the type to skip to the end, you'll see that we recommend using only either warm white LED, or, preferably, incandescent light bulbs, if light sensitivity is a problem.

 What causes light sensitivity?
 Which light bulbs cause light sensitivity?

-While any light source can trigger your symptoms, most people are triggered by some qualities of light inherent to lower-quality LED and fluorescent light bulbs.
+While any light source can trigger your symptoms, most people are triggered by some qualities of light inherent to lower-quality or generic LED and fluorescent light bulbs.

 First, let's talk about the two usual culprits behind most light sensitivity.